IRS Form 1045 Instructions

 Multiply Line 13 by the applicable percentage from Schedule A, Line 3.

-As a cautionary tale, look at each year’s Schedule A, to ensure that you’re applying the correct percentage for the given tax year.
+As a precaution, look at each year’s Schedule A, to ensure that you’re applying the correct percentage for the given tax year.

 Line 17